 In addition to my research, I taught courses including introductory physics and modern physics, honors physics, and a teaching practicum for graduate students.
 I am also an author, including a series of books called “The Friendly Physics Guide to … ” and a book co-authored with Frank Blitzer and S. James Gates, Jr. entitled “Reality in the Shadows (or) What the Heck’s the Higgs?”

-- Summer Undergraduate Research Position at SNOLAB: Modelling Laboratory Instrumentation to Predict Future Needs
+- CLOSED: Summer Undergraduate Research Position at SNOLAB: Modelling Laboratory Instrumentation to Predict Future Needs

 - A New Adventure – from SMU to SNOLAB

 - Celebrating Outstanding Students

 - A New Review of “Reality in the Shadows” Appears in “Planetarian”